- Home

 The timeline was tight but achievable.
 Marketing operations had to be operational by January 30th, coinciding with the Salesforce contract's end.
 ScaleStation started scoping in November, accessing Salesforce, Pardot, and spreadsheets to map data and workflows.

-A parallel run of both systems preceded a full switch by the deadline, ensuring a smooth transition without disrupting ongoing business operations.
+A parallel run of both systems preceded a full switch by the deadline, ensuring a smooth transition without disrupting business operations.

 Unified CRM Platform